radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 **Result**

-1. `mycompany-app-resource-type-admin` role definition is created
+1. `mycompany-app-resource-type-admin` role definition is created (if exists, update the role definition and inform user)
-2. The `mycompany-app-resource-type-admin` role is granted to the enterprise architecture IdP group
+2. The `mycompany-app-resource-type-admin` role is granted to the enterprise architecture IdP group (if exists, update the role assignment and inform user)

 **Exceptions**

 The operation fails and informs the user interactively if:

-* The current user is not a member of the `radius-admin` or `group-admin` roles or the `cluster-admin` RoleBinding in the Kubernetes cluster
+* The current user is not a member of the `cluster-admin`, `radius-admin` or `group-admin` roles
-* The role definition or assignment already exists

 #### User story 6 – Assigning the Recipe Admin role